open-cluster-management-io/open-cluster-management-io.github.io/content/en/developer-guides/addon.md

 Enhancement proposal: [Add-on Template](https://github.com/open-cluster-management-io/enhancements/tree/main/enhancements/sig-architecture/82-addon-template)

+Note: The `DaemonSet` type workload is supported in the addon template(injecting environment variables, injecting volumes, health probe for daemonsets) from OCM v0.14.0.

 ### Steps to build an addon with addon template

 1. Create an `AddOnTemplate` object to define the addon:
    The `AddOnTemplate` API provides two parts of information to build an addon:
-    - `manifests`: what resources will be deployed to the managed cluster
+    * `manifests`: what resources will be deployed to the managed cluster
-    - `registration`: how to register the addon to the hub cluster
+    * `registration`: how to register the addon to the hub cluster

    For example, the following yaml file defines the `hello-template` addon, which will:
-    - deploy a `Deployment`, a `ServiceAccount`, and a `ClusterRoleBinding` to the managed cluster
+    * deploy a `Deployment`, a `ServiceAccount`, and a `ClusterRoleBinding` to the managed cluster
-    - register the addon to the hub cluster, and make the addon agent(Deployment hello-template-agent):
+    * register the addon to the hub cluster, and make the addon agent(Deployment hello-template-agent):
-        - have the permission to access resources defined in the `cm-admin` clusterRole in the <managed-cluster-name>
+        * have the permission to access resources defined in the `cm-admin` clusterRole in the <managed-cluster-name>
           namespace on the hub cluster(KubeClient type registration, CurrentCluster)
-        - have the permission to access resources defined in the `cm-reader` Role in the `open-cluster-management` namespace on the hub cluster(KubeClient type registration, SingleNamespace)
+        * have the permission to access resources defined in the `cm-reader` Role in the `open-cluster-management` namespace on the hub cluster(KubeClient type registration, SingleNamespace)
-        - have the credential to access the customized endpoint(CustomSigner type registration)
+        * have the credential to access the customized endpoint(CustomSigner type registration)

    ```yaml
    apiVersion: addon.open-cluster-management.io/v1alpha1